 After the visit to the Yehi’am Park, we will return to Route 70 and drive north to Ein Hardalit

-Ein Hardalit is one of the springs that feed Nahal Kaziv.
-A large part of the spring water is pumped to provide drinking water to the residents of the area, but some of it is returned to the stream channel, thus preserving its natural habitat.
-The area where the clear water flows has become a real paradise for travelers.
-It has plane trees that provide wide shade, fig trees that bear fruit, impressive cliffs that rise above, and some wonderful and peaceful wading pools.
-The recommended and deepest pool is at the point where the water bursts out of the pipe that returns it to nature, and you should go far and reach it.
-The route is an addition to the 365 springs travel book series, a spring for every day.
+Ein Hardalit is one of the springs that feed the Kziv River.
+Much of the spring water is pumped to provide drinking water for the area’s residents, but some is returned to the river’s channel, thus preserving its natural habitat.
+The area where the clear water flows has become a true paradise for hikers.
+It has giant plane trees that provide ample shade, fig trees that bear fruit, impressive cliffs that tower above, and several wonderful and peaceful wading pools.
+The recommended and deepest pool is located at the point where the water bursts out of the pipe that returns it to nature, and it is worth going far and reaching it.

 After visiting nature and wading in the clear waters of Ein Hardalit, we highly recommend the Adelina restaurant located in Kibbutz Cabri

-Inside what was once the first Culture House of Kibbutz Cabri, is Adelina restaurant with its cozy rustic-European style and large patio overlooking banana plantations seemingly floating in the distance.
-Chef Rushdi Daquar and his skilled staff, serve a diverse menu combining flavors and ingredients from the Galilee with Spanish-Catalan cuisine.
+In the building that was the first “cultural house” of Kibbutz Cabri, there is the Adelina restaurant, with a warm and cozy rustic-European design and a large patio-terrace facing a sea of banana plantations that seem to float in space.
+Chef Roshdi Dakwar and his skilled team serve a successful menu that combines the flavors and ingredients of the Galilee with Spanish-Catalan cuisine.

 After we have strengthened ourselves with a delicious meal, we will continue the trip to the Rosh Hanikra site